 Applications for the University of Melbourne’s new flagship equity scholarship have closed.

 Twenty exceptional students from around Australia will be chosen in the first intake for our most generous scholarship to date, starting their undergraduate studies at Melbourne in 2020.

 The program brings together an unrivalled package of benefits for high-achieving students who may otherwise struggle financially to access higher education.

 It offers free accommodation, living allowances, funds for an international exchange, internship or voluntary opportunity, plus a tailored enrichment program including academic orientation, study skills, mentoring and cultural activities.

-The application process begins now, with your preparation during February.
+Applications have closed.
 Interviews will take place at Parkville campus during the Term 2 holidays, and results of applications will be released in August 2019.

 A foundation to unleash ambition

 Advancing the future of Australia through access to excellence in tertiary education is one of the Hansen Little Foundation’s core beliefs.